albarron/LumpSTS/src/main/java/cat/lump/sts2017/ml/README.md

-# Training and testing a dataset with XGBools
+# Training and testing a dataset with XGBoost

 Machine learning system with cat.lump.sts2017.ml.XGBoost4j class: